TanjaKec/saws/content/courses/example/_index.md

 date: "2018-09-09T00:00:00Z"
 draft: false
 lastmod: "2018-09-09T00:00:00Z"
-linktitle: An Example Course
+linktitle: Courses
 menu:
   example:
-    name: Overview
+    name:
     weight: 1
-summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
+summary: by supporting our organization, you contribute to building diversity and inclusion in data driven working environment ecosystem.
+Companies participating in this program benefit by gaining access to a diverse talent pool and data science consulting services.
 title: Overview
 toc: true
 type: docs